Lake Tear of the Clouds

 Lake Tear of the Clouds is also cited as the source of the Hudson River, which begins its 315-mile journey to New York City in the Adirondack Mountains.

 Leave Lake Placid on Route 73 and follow toward Keene.
 Continue for about 3 miles to Adirondack Loj Road on the right.
 Follow Adirondack Loj Road to its end at Heart Lake.
-Small parking fees will be required.
+A parking fee is required.